Vikings are one of the most instantly recognizable ancient civilizations.

 Being such excellent explorers, Vikings were known for their ships.

-Viking ships are long, somewhat ornate, and they have points on each end.
+Viking ships are long, somewhat ornate, and have points on each end.

 They have a distinct look, making them popular subjects for tattoos.

 The points on each end were not just for show- they were valuable when cutting through ice.

 The long, pointed boats could also move quickly either backward or forward.